 Good Advice for New Home Schoolers: Learn About Homeschooling

 If you never wanted to homeschool, the thought of having to work out what to do is not just overwhelming, it’s annoying.
-You’ve probably tried many avenues to solve your child’s issues and this was probably the last resort.
 You may feel totally unqualified to teach and worried you will fail.
-You may feel like you are missing out, however whilst there are disadvantages to homeschool there are many benefits.
+You may feel like you are missing out on all the things you want to do, however whilst there are disadvantages to homeschool, there are many benefits.

 When you homeschool you are now your child’s main educator and mentor.
 Learn about homeschool methods and learn what makes your child tick.

 Good Advice for New Home Schoolers: Open Opportunities For Your Child & Get Outside

 “I went outside once, and the graphics were terrible.”
 Online gamer’s meme.

 Homeschooling is a wonderful opportunity and there are so many learning possibilities that can be found outside that were not available to them when they were at school.Take advantage of them:

 - Go the beach or a bush walk